-Unfortunately on the day I seemed to have brought the weather from home.
-I had waited in anticipation for my first sunny, hot Christmas day but in fact it was overcast for most of the day and just a little warm.
-Regardless of the weather was a fantastic day, we drank and played silly games and chatted away.
-For Christmas dinner we had giant king prawns, basmati rice and salad.
+Unfortunately, on the day I seemed to have brought the weather from home.
+I had waited in anticipation for my first sunny, hot Christmas day but it was overcast and spitting with rain.

 After the remnants of Christmas were tidied away, we started to pack our things once again, ready to head off to the Kruger national park safari.
 We were staying at Hazy view lodge, in a log cabin with a jacuzzi and a fire pit area.

-Closer to the park they had these lovely unique huts to stay in that I was a tad jeaous of:
+Closer to the park they had these lovely unique huts to stay in that I was a tad jealous of:

 Some of us were still in the Christmas spirit